20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 This assumes that `position[1]` is a radial coordinate, which is not always true - and you'll need a generic system for calculating the distance from your object in question for this to work - but its worth it for the extra performance

-With this in place, we get this result, which looks pretty great
+With this in place, we get this result, which looks pretty great:

 ![wormhole2](/assets/wormhole_2.png)